 Children love to have “secret” places hide or play in.
 Such enclosed areas can spark many stories in their imagination.
-You can make such a place for children in your garden with just a little bit if work.
-And the bonus is that you can also get a wonder crop of green beans or pole beans in the process.
-Let’s take a look at how to make a bean teepee.
+You can make such a place for children in your garden with just a little bit of work.
+The bonus is that you can also get a wonder crop of green beans or pole beans in the process.
+Let's take a look at how to make a bean teepee.

 Steps for Making a Bean Teepee